PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 the list.

 In addition, Python (2 and beyond) has a moresophisticated form of display, the list comprehension.
-We will discuss it later, after we’ve discussed the ``for`` and ``if`` statements it is based on.
+We will discuss it later, after we've discussed the ``for`` and ``if`` statements it is based on.

-Like arrays, lists can be subscripted by following the list’s name with the index of the item in brackets, thus
+Like arrays, lists can be subscripted by following the list's name with the index of the item in brackets, thus

 ::